What are Floriade's opening hours?

 Floriade, Australia’s biggest celebration of spring, is in its 30th season and attracts thousands of visitors each year.
 Floriade is a family friendly event and is moving towards becoming smoke-free within its boundaries at Commonwealth Park.

 Floriade has many places where smoking is not allowed.
-Smoking is prohibited by law in our marquees, dining areas, Cafe Valenti and Butterfly Lounge.
-As part of Floriade’s move to become a smoke-free event, we kindly ask that you respect other patrons and not smoke in signposted areas or areas frequented by children such as the Kid’s Corner, Carnival Stage and Stage 88.
+Smoking is prohibited by law in our marquees and dining areas.
+As part of Floriade’s move to become a smoke-free event, we kindly ask that you respect other patrons and not smoke in signposted areas or areas frequented by children.

 Dogs will be permitted at Floriade on Saturday 14 Oct only, providing: